Fedora31/no-hats-bgum/programs/README.md

 The database is, as far as I can tell, mostly complete.
 But the program or the database are nowhere near perfect.
-If you ecounter a proplem (e.g. you can't make a hat (dis)appear, the resulting mod is behaving strangely), feel free to contact me.
+If you encounter a proplem (e.g. you can't make a hat (dis)appear, the resulting mod is behaving strangely), feel free to contact me.

 The first thing you have to do before trying to run this program is to go and